 Everyone loves a Brandy Alexander: creamy, sweet and boozy!
 Mix up this classy dessert drink recipe with brandy and Creme de Cacao.

-Want to mix up a Brandy Alexander?
-It’s easier than you think…and a creamy, boozy delight.
-This sophisticated cocktail wasn’t on our radar until we started mixing up dessert cocktails along with our regular fare.
-And my, is it fantastic!
-This simple cocktail is equal parts creamy, intriguing, and delicious: a mix of Cognac with cocoa liqueur.
-It’s almost like a grown up version of the White Russian…and we’re here for it!
+Want to whip up a Brandy Alexander?
+Making this creamy, boozy delight is easier than you think.
+Here at A Couple Cooks, we’re cocktail experts with over 300 cocktail recipes under our belt.
+But this sophisticated cocktail wasn’t on our radar until we started mixing up dessert drinks along with our regular fare.
+The Alexander is equal parts creamy, intriguing, and delicious: a mix of Cognac with cocoa liqueur.
+It’s almost like a grown-up, more balanced version of the White Russian.

 Ingredients in a Brandy Alexander